kyunwang/fe3-assessment-2/readme.md

 in The Netherlands ... . . . . .. . .

 ## How the data was cleaned
+- Check what parts weren't needed.
+Part of the header and copyright in the footer.
+- Remove unnecessaty characters
+- Remove the header with regex
+- Parse to CSV and return a self structured object

 ## The interactivity